heseltime/heseltime.github.io/_notes/Public/LIFT_C and OIS Community Call for Fellows!.md

 ### Helpful Skill: General AI background, critical thinking, etc.

 We want to process documents to make them accessible.
 But does the concept track fully?
 To what degree if not?
-Please reference the [project proposal](../../assets/pdf/JKU_CommunityCall_Antrag_Final_Rework.pdf) (DE) for more details on the concept.
+Please reference the [project proposal](../../assets/pdf/JKU_CommunityCall_Antrag_Final_Rework.pdf) for more details on the concept.

 *This is an **ML/LLM-Tinkerer** role, maybe, though might be more abstract and big picture.*